openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: enhydris.models.Gentity.name

-      A :ref:`multilingual <multilingual>` field with the name of the gentity, such as the name of a measuring station.
+      A field with the name of the gentity, such as the name of a measuring station.
 Up to 200 characters.

    .. attribute:: enhydris.models.Gentity.short_name

-      A :ref:`multilingual <multilingual>` field with a short name of the gentity.
+      A field with a short name of the gentity.
 Up to 50 characters.

    .. attribute:: enhydris.models.Gentity.remarks

-      A :ref:`multilingual <multilingual>` field with general remarks about the gentity.
+      A field with general remarks about the gentity.
 Unlimited length.

    .. attribute:: enhydris.models.Gentity.water_basin